minimuutti/minimuutti.github.io/en/pictures-of-finnish-nature/index.md

 layout: category
 ---

-You can find more images by clicking the small icons.
+You can find more pictures by clicking the small icons.